jihuaxlab/OLED-MAMA/README.md

 ---

 ## 🔍 Pipeline Steps
 If you prefer to run each agent separately, follow the steps below.
-All commands assume you are in the project root. 用该步骤能够进一步提取分子结构
+All commands assume you are in the project root.
+This step can further extract the molecular structure.

 ### Step 1: Preprocess PDFs (Figure/Table Detection)
 python main_extract_oled_preprocess.py --model_pt your_YOLO/weights/best.pt --yolo_project_path your_YOLO_master  --pdf_dir /data/pdf_examples/ --output_dir output/pdf_extract/run_tes